rust-lang/rfcs/text/0000-placement-by-return.md

 * It allows emplacing dynamic byte blobs, which is really important for use cases like Mio and Serde.
 * It is one of the main requirements set out in the older RFC's mortician's note.

 The specific design for DST returning is, of course, optimized for emplacement, and the main use case is for emplacing big byte blobs.
 It supports returning trait objects as well, but that's not really what it's for, and it kind of shows.
-A proposal using implicit boxing would be more useful for such a case, though at that point it seems unnecessary (if you're given a function that returns a bare trait object, you can call it with `Box::new_with` and get on with your life).
+The macros described in [future-possibilities] for implicit emplacement could help cover that use case.

 # Prior art
 [prior-art]: #prior-art